Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/DEEP_AUDIT_REPORT.md

 # Deep Audit Report: ArXiv Submission Verification
 ## Date: September 18, 2025
+## Status: ALL CRITICAL ISSUES FIXED ✅

 ## Executive Summary
-After conducting a thorough audit of the external agent's findings against the actual codebase, I've identified several **CRITICAL ISSUES** that must be addressed before ArXiv submission, as well as corrections to the external agent's analysis.
+After conducting a thorough audit of the external agent's findings against the actual codebase, I've identified and FIXED all critical issues that needed to be addressed before ArXiv submission.

 ## CRITICAL ISSUES CONFIRMED ⚠️